xiduzo/portfolio_astro/src/content/portfolio/fissa.md

 1. Fissa should be available on both iOS and Android
 2. No onboarding!
 Like jokes, apps lose their charm when you have to explain them
+3. A fissa never stops, there is always music playing
-3. Have some fun, this is not work
+4. Have some fun, this is not work

 ![Screens exploring the visual style of fissa](/portfolio/fissa/design_exploration.png)